AIReSim: A Discrete Event Simulator for Large-scale AI Cluster Reliability Modeling: Approach:

 At a high level, there are five different aspects of the system that are captured by \relsim, namely (1) Failures of servers, both random and systematic (2) Recovery of the server after failure, including removing servers from the working pool, (3) Host selection and allocation of servers to the job, including warm standbys, and (4) Repair of failed servers, both manual and automated, (5) Moving of servers from spare pool to working pool and back, as needed

 \relsim consists of five modules corresponding to the above five aspects as follows.
 We first explain the functionality of the modules, and then the algorithm of \relsim. \begin{enumerate} \item \textit{Server}: Keeps track of each server’s failure and recovery.
 When a job is started on a server, a failure process starts at the same time.
 If the failure process triggers first, the job is interrupted and the server fails.
-The server notifies the coordinator of its failure. \item \textit{Coordinator}: This module coordinates the execution of the entire group of servers.
+The server notifies the coordinator of its failure.
+Note that we approximate this process by analytical calculation of the failure rates. \item \textit{Coordinator}: This module coordinates the execution of the entire group of servers.
 When a server fails, the coordinator is notified.
 In turn, it informs the other servers in the group of the failure, and asks them to stop executing the job (and initiate a fast recovery). \item \textit{Scheduler}: Assigns servers to the job from a list of chosen servers (host selection), and starts the job on the servers.
 It also keeps track of the remaining length of the job and failed servers.
 It also implements different methods of choosing servers for the job. \item \textit{Repairs}: Models the repair of servers as a separate process, in parallel with the failures and computation.
 It is used for both manual and automated repairs. \item \textit{Pool}: Keeps track of the servers in working and spare pools, and moves servers between them if needed. \end{enumerate}

 Figure~\ref{fig:overview} shows an overview of the high-level algorithm as a flowchart.
 It shows the steps taken by \relsim to schedule jobs on the servers in the working and spare pools, and also the different situations that can arise.